<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Anacapri - 2.5 - 3 hrs - Hilly

-After breakfast we have a private transfer to the town of Anacapri on the opposite side of the island.
-An easy path will lead us to the top of Monte Solaro (the highest point on the island) in about an hour.
+After breakfast we transfer by bus to the town of Anacapri on the opposite side of the island.
+An unforgettable chairlift ride will take us to the top of Monte Solaro, the highest point on the island.
 Once at the top we will enjoy panoramic views of the island that include Marina Grande and Marina Piccola (the two ports), the Faraglioni, and Villa Jovis on the top of a cliff.
 On a sunny day, views extend to Naples and to Mt.
 Vesuvius.
-You can walk back down or take a chairlift right to the center of town where we can have lunch.
+You can walk down or take a chairlift back to the center of town where we will have lunch.
 Shopping time is mandatory in Anacapri: try on the Capresi sandals that are handmade by craftsmen following traditional methods, and visit a legendary perfumer.
-Linger in Anacapri for more shopping or to visit some of its old palaces (such as Villa San Michele) and take a taxi back to the hotel, or if you are in the mood for more walking there is (steep) path down the steps of the Phoenician Staircase that will take you back to Capri in 1.5-2 hours.
+Linger in Anacapri for more shopping or to visit some of its old palaces (such as Villa San Michele) and take a taxi (or bus) back to the hotel, or if you are in the mood for more walking there is (steep) path down the steps of the Phoenician Staircase that will take you back to Capri in 1.5-2 hours.
 This is an old path that was used by the islanders before the road was built.

 [fa icon="plus"] Day 3